-To achieve this, AThEME will build on Bilingualism Matters, a successful public outreach initiative that connects researchers with families, educators, health care workers, and policy makers across Europe.
+To achieve stakeholders and interested people across Europe, AThEME builds on Bilingualism Matters, a successful public outreach initiative that connects researchers with families, educators, health care workers, and policy makers across Europe and outside of Europe.

-Bilingualism Matters branches will be set up in all countries participating in the AThEME project, so that findings can be communicated at the local level, as well as internationally.
+Bilingualism Matters branches are set up in all countries participating in the AThEME project, so that findings can be communicated at the local level, regional level and internationally.

-Bilingualism Matters will work in partnership with De Taalstudio, a small-medium enterprise based in Monnickendam, whose work focusses on language and multilingualism.
+For AThEME, Bilingualism Matters works in partnership with De Taalstudio, a small-medium enterprise based in the Netherlands, whose consultancy work focusses multilingualism.
 De Taalstudio has extensive experience in disseminating information about multilingualism to different sectors of society.
-Together, AThEME, Bilingualism Matters, and De Taalstudio will raise awareness of multilingualism in Europe, and empower people to make informed decisions.

 Download the AThEME flyer here.

-For news and updates on the AThEME project, sign up for our newsletter or keep in touch with your local branch, below:
+For news and updates on the AThEME project, keep an eye on the newsflash on this website, sign up for our newsletter on the homepage or keep in touch with your local branch, below:

 The Bilingualism Matters branch in the United Kingdom is a Centre at the University of Edinburgh, founded by Prof. Antonella Sorace.
 They study bilingualism and language learning, and communicate what they know to enable people to make informed decisions based on scientific evidence.

 The Bilingualism Matters branch in Italy is based at the University of Trento under the name Bilinguismo Conta.
 Their aim is to provide general information and advice about bilingualism to the general public, including requests for advice from individual families.